Maria-Fox/FirstFive-Frontend/README.md

 A resource for early career professionals to connect and gain valuable collaboration expereince.
 With FirstFive, users can suggest project ideas and team up to begin working!

-FirstFive utilizes the API created and deployed.
-For further details please visit [FirstFive-backend](https://github.com/Maria-Fox/FirstFive).
+FirstFive utilizes the API I creaed and deployed [here](https://github.com/Maria-Fox/FirstFive).

 ## Tech Stack